 When our frolicking on the beach was done for the day, my dad would take my twin sister and I to individually get rinsed off in the ocean because inevitably we managed to have tons of sand stuck to us.
 I remember literally clinging to my father as he took me into the "deep" water.
 At three or four years old, even a few feet into the waves seemed like the dangerous depths of the unknown.

 You may be asking, "So, what's the point?"
-It's this: Moms -- our Heavenly Father will take care of us & fight for us!
-He goes before us to protect us and to enable us to do that which He has called us to do -- to be wives & mothers, to love & teach our children.
+It's this: Moms -- our Heavenly Father will take care of us and fight for us!
+He goes before us to protect us and to enable us to do that which He has called us to do -- to be wives and mothers, to love and teach our children.

 My encouragement today is to rest in the Lord and don't worry about what lies ahead this fall.
 He will take care of us!

 "Come to Me, all you who labor...and I will give you rest." -Matthew 11:28

 Have a wonderful day.
 Keep being a great mom!